rajkishorreddy/Electrobuy/server/README.md

 /users/updatePassword => Updates the password when the user is authenticated only

+/users/addWishlistProduct/:productId => Adds a new product to the wishlist /users/getAllWishlistProduct => Gets all the products available in the wishlist

 /forgetPassword => Allows the user to be sent a mail enabling him to recover his password with a special token /resetPassword => Allows the user to update his password when the valid reset token is provided

 /me => Returns the basic profile information of the user, if AUTHENTICATED

+/payments => Iniaties a transaction and returns the transactionId and the checksum with the other parameters

 <!-- DATABASES -->